City Guide · Last updated 3 June 2026

 The Plaza Cruz Herrera area is where you want to be for evening tapas.
 The streets around the plaza are dense with bars and small restaurants, and the atmosphere on a warm evening is exactly what you imagine when you think of Spanish city nightlife.

-Revuelo is on the plaza itself.
-It is a recently opened tapas bar with a Mediterranean menu that mixes traditional Andalusian dishes with some more creative options.
-The almejas al vapor (clams in lemon sauce) are notably good and the kitchen is happy to accommodate dietary requirements if you ask in advance.
-The outdoor terrace fills up fast from around 8.30pm.
+Revuelo is on Calle Cadalso 6, half a block from Plaza Cruz Herrera.
+It has a Mediterranean menu that mixes traditional Andalusian dishes with more creative options.
+The almejas (clams) are notably good and the kitchen will accommodate dietary requirements if you ask in advance.
+The outdoor seating fills up fast from around 8.30pm.

 Local Favourites Worth Knowing About

-El Rincón de Juan is consistently mentioned by people who live in La Linea as the best tapas in the city.
+El Rincón de Juan, near Plaza de la Iglesia and owned by Juan José Aguilarte, is consistently mentioned by people who live in La Linea as one of the best places in the city.
+The kitchen specialises in quality meats: retinto beef, jamón, and Iberian pork are the stars here.
 It is not fancy.
 The decor is basic, the menu changes depending on what came in from the market, and the prices are accessible.
 That combination is why it keeps coming up.
 Finding a table without a reservation on a weekend evening is genuinely difficult.

 Seafood: What to Order in La Linea